 So unlawful police behaviour like obtaining personal information by way of an invalid subpoena?
 Exempt.

-Malicious police behaviour like disclosing information about the sexuality of a woman to her boyfriend, which results in the women being assaulted by her enraged partner?
+Malicious police behaviour like disclosing information about the former gender of a woman to her boyfriend, which results in the women being assaulted by her enraged partner?
 Exempt.

 A negligent or reckless failure to check a child protection allegation which the police “know is false or should reasonably be expected to know to be false” before acting on it?
 Exempt.